dataInsightMiner/R-ProgrammingExercise/R-ProgrammingExercise-InvestmentCaseStudy/ProblemStatement.md

 #### 3. Sector Classification:[mapping.csv]
 This file maps the numerous **category names** in the companies table (such 3D printing, aerospace, agriculture, etc.) to eight broad **sector names**.
 The purpose is to simplify the analysis into eight sector buckets, rather than trying to analyse hundreds of them.

+#### 4. How do you approach the case study?
+What are the deliverables?
+The entire case study is divided into checkpoints to help you navigate.
+For each checkpoint, you are advised to fill in the tables into the spreadsheet attached in the download segment.
+The tables are also mentioned under the **'Results Expected'** section after each checkpoint.
+Since this is the first case study, you have been provided with some additional guidance.
+Going forward you will be expected to structure and solve the problem by yourself, just like you would be solving problems in real life scenarios.

+**Important Note:**<br /> All your code has to be submitted in one main R file.
+For every checkpoint, keep writing code in one well-commented R file which you can submit at the end.

+Also, you have to prepare a short presentation document to present the results of your analysis to the CEO of Spark Funds.
+This should briefly describe the important results and recommendations.
+You can include the plots made in Tableau in this presentation.